 About this project

-This exhibit is part of Rural Voices/Voces del Campo, a project of the UWEC Public History Program that aims to document, preserve, and share the stories of diverse communities and individuals in rural western Wisconsin.
+This exhibit is part of Rural Voices/Voces del Campo, a project of the UWEC Public History, Languages, and Latin American & Latinx Studies programs that aims to document, preserve, and share the stories of diverse communities and individuals in rural western Wisconsin.

 Created in collaboration with the Special Collections and Archives at the McIntyre Library, this exhibit was made possible by support provided to the UWEC History Department for undergraduate history research from the Hilfiker Scholarship, and a grant from the Albert Lepage Center for History in the Public Interest at Villanova University.